 s.t.
 CΩ≤Cmax.
 (13)

-We hope that the solution of SVP can be found with a time efficient, unfortunately, it is NP-hard even though the trace of vehicles is predictable.
-In the next, we will prove SVP is NP-hard and propose an improved approximation algorithm based on greedy to solve it.
+We hope that the solution of SVP can be found with a time efficient, unfortunately, it is NP-hard even though the track of vehicles is predictable.
+In the next section, we will prove SVP is NP-hard and propose an improved approximation algorithm based on greedy to solve it.

 SOLUTION TO THE SVP